idefix-code/idefix/doc/source/quickstart.rst

 .. warning::
-    Note that the validation relies on large reference files that are stored in the separate `idefix-code/reference` repository that is cloned as a submodule along with Kokkos if you follow the above procedure.
+    Note that the validation relies on large reference files that are stored in the separate `idefix-code/reference` repository that is automatically cloned as a submodule along with Kokkos if you follow the above procedure.